 Keeping Safe At Home

-Resilience is about an ability to recover from setbacks - and the first building block to a resilient community is the household.
+Resilience is an ability to recover from setbacks - and the first building block to a resilient community is the household.
 By taking basic steps, with minimal time and resource, you can play a role in wider efforts to increase Stirling's preparedness.

 Phase One: Preparing